sweetpea-org/sweetpea-py/docs/_source/api/sampling_strategies.rst

            Abstract class for a sampling strategy (i.e., a generator of trials).

-           A subclass of :class:`Gen` can be used instead of an instance to mean the same sampling strategy as an instance with default arguments.
+           A subclass of :class:`.Gen` can be used instead of an instance to mean the same sampling strategy as an instance with default arguments.